Thomas Jefferson Speaks to YOU,

 end in their destruction, which is already hit by the gamblers in

-corruption, and is sweeping
+corruption, and is sweeping away … the fortunes and

-away … the fortunes and morals of our citizens."
+morals of our citizens."

 [The] Bank of the

-demands that man is the only animal
+Experience demands that man is the only animal which devours his

-which devours his own kind, for I can apply no milder term to the general prey of
+own kind, for I can apply no milder term to the general prey of the rich on the poor.

-principle of spending money to be paid by posterity ... is but swindling
+that the principle of spending money to be paid by posterity ... is but swindling

 futurity on a large scale.

-Instead of funding issues of paper on the hypothecation of specific
+Instead of funding issues of paper on the

-redeeming taxes, we are
+hypothecation of specific redeeming taxes, we are

 trusting to tricks of jugglers on the cards, to the illusions of banking

-war, and for the cure of colic to inflations of more
+schemes for the resources of the war, and for the cure of colic to inflations of more wind.

-multiplication of them was intended to cure it; but it multiplied an influence of the same character with the
+The monopoly of a single bank is certainly an evil.
+The multiplication of them was intended to cure it; but it multiplied an influence of the same character with the

-supplanting the precious metals by a paper circulation.
+first, and completed the supplanting the precious metals by a paper circulation.

-enemies of banks, in the beginning, is now coming to pass.
-We are to be ruined now by the deluge of
+predicted by the enemies of banks, in the beginning, is now coming to pass.
+We are to be ruined now by the deluge of bank paper.
+It is cruel that such revolutions in

-of employing their capital, if any they have, in manufactures, commerce, and
+adventurers, who, instead of employing their capital, if any they have,

-other useful pursuits, make it an instrument to burden all the interchanges of property with their swindling
+in manufactures, commerce, and other useful pursuits, make it an instrument to burden all the interchanges of property with their

-profits, profits which are the price of no useful industry of theirs.
+swindling profits, profits which are the price of no useful industry of theirs.

 Certainly no

-nation ever before abandoned to the avarice and jugglings of private individuals to regulate according to their own
+nation ever before abandoned to the avarice and jugglings of private individuals to regulate according to their own interests, the quantum of

-interests, the quantum of circulating medium for the nation -- to inflate, by deluges of
+circulating medium for the nation -- to inflate,

-paper, the nominal prices of property, and then to buy up that property [cheaply], having first withdrawn the floating medium which might
+by deluges of paper, the nominal prices of property, and then to buy up that property [cheaply], having first

-endanger a competition in purchase.
-Yet this is what has been done, and will be done, unless stayed
+withdrawn the floating medium which might endanger a competition in purchase.
+Yet this is what has

-by the protecting hand of the legislature.
+been done, and will be done, unless stayed by the protecting hand of the

-and justice, wisdom, duty, all require that they should interpose and arrest it before the schemes
+of banks; and justice, wisdom, duty, all require that they should interpose and arrest it before the schemes of plunder and spoilation desolate the country."

-"It is said that our paper is as good as
+that our paper is as good as silver, because we may have silver for it at the

-silver, because we may have silver for it at the bank where it issues.
+bank where it issues.
 This is not true.
-One, two, or three
+One,

-persons might have it; but a
+two, or three persons might have it; but a general

-general application would soon exhaust their vaults, and leave a ruinous proportion of their paper in
+application would soon exhaust their vaults, and leave a ruinous proportion of their paper in its intrinsic worthless form.

 Private fortunes